 For me that means there are no short cuts.
 Having a good role model will help, reading up on the latest business gurus will widen knowledge but actually learning the skills, practicing them and considering how they can be applied in the workplace is what will make the real difference.

 There are lots of development programmes on the market today to assist managers with their new roles in many different ways.
-For example, our Foundation Leadership Programme really helps learners hone their skills by practicing some of the key coaching and communication skills with actors.
+For example, our Management Development Programme really helps learners hone their skills by practicing some of the key coaching and communication skills with actors.
 It challenges them to apply the learning and enables them to get feedback there and then.
 This style of learning is paramount to the early development of managers.

 So how can you secure that development for yourself, your team or your department?